| a film triptych

 Alien Intelligence

-As a contrast to Alien
+and Zen-Intelligence As a contrast to Alien

 Intelligence (an art exhibition in Kontti of Kiasma) is a video exhibit